Model-based Analysis and Specification of Functional Requirements and Tests for Complex Automotive Systems: Context

 \subsection{Motivating Example}

-\tsentence{System development in a smart e-mobility context.} As outlined in \cite{Kirpes2019}, e-mobility systems will be composed by a large number of BEVs, smart charging stations, and information systems that interlink the electricity and mobility sector.
+As outlined in \cite{Kirpes2019}, e-mobility systems will be composed by a large number of battery electric vehicles, smart charging stations, and information systems that interlink the electricity and mobility sector.
 To describe these emerging systems, a system of systems (SoS) perspective can be suitable \cite{Keating2008}, where systems are developed independently in different organizations, but provide an integrated functionality.

-For the development of single systems and their subsystems (e.g, BEVs, ECUs), this SoS context including evolving interacting systems is especially challenging for the previously introduced requirements analysis and test specification phases of automotive development projects \cite{Ncube2018, Dumitrescu2021, Honour2013}.
-Fig. \ref{fig:example} outlines a BEV including several ECUs required to realize a charging functionality.
+For the development of single systems and their subsystems (e.g, battery electric vehicles, ECUs), this SoS context inclu\-ding evolving interacting systems is especially challenging for the previously introduced requirements analysis and test specification phases of automotive development projects \cite{Ncube2018, Dumitrescu2021, Honour2013}.
+The system developer (Tier 1 supplier in the context of this work) must be supported in the modeling tasks to iteratively respond to changing stakeholder requirements and deliver complete and consistent specifications.

+E.g, Fig. \ref{fig:example} outlines a battery electric vehicle including several ECUs required to realize a charging functionality in an SoS context.

 One central ECU is the OBC that converts AC voltage from the grid into DC voltage of the vehicle's battery \cite{Schnitzler2020}.
 To satisfy the needs of a global market, it is necessary to support efficient charging at different power grids in different regions (e.g., three-phase 11kW grids in Europe, or single phase charging at 7.2kW in China).
 In addition, different charging standards (e.g., CHAdeMO \cite{CHAdeMOassociation2012}, Chinese GB/T DC standard~\cite{GB/T20234}) must be supported.

 This requires that a high technical complexity must be considered in the requirements analysis phase, and that test specifications exists that are suitable to automate tests on validation environments that consider these different types of hardware and software environments and standards.